Amplitude

 Also known as: A

 The maximum displacement of a wave from its equilibrium (rest) position, measuring the wave's strength or intensity.
-Determines loudness of sound, brightness of light, intensity of any wave.
+Amplitude determines the loudness of sound, the brightness of light, and the intensity of any wave.

 ๐Ÿ’ก Intuition